mu-subhan/Data-Sturcture-Roadmap/README.md

 ❌ Don't spend more than 40 to 50 minutes on a problem.
 Learn from the most upvoted solutions after 60 minutes and move on.

-❌ Don't try Leetcode mediums in the beginning.
-Start with easy problems and slowly progress towards medium problems.
+❌ Don't try Leetcode mediums in the beginning.Start with easy problems and slowly progress towards medium problems.

 ❌ Don't worry about Leetcode hards.
 Most problems asked in the interviews are medium difficulty.